j-moralejo-pinas/python-boilerplate/CONTRIBUTING.rst

 Branching Model and Workflow
 ============================

-This project follows a structured Git branching model to maintain code quality and enable collaborative development.
+This project follows a structured Gitflow branching model to maintain code quality and enable collaborative development.

 Branch Types
 ------------